sahib/misc/go-quiz/slides.md

 ----

-# Oh no, not again
+# 12. Oh no, not again math

 <div class="columns">
 <div>